egc112/OpenWRT-egc-add-on/openvpn-watchdog/readme.md

      either with, from commandline (SSH): `curl -o /usr/share/openvpn-watchdog.sh https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/openvpn-watchdog/openvpn-watchdog.sh` or by clicking the download icon in the upper right corner of the script
   2. Make executable: `chmod +x /usr/share/openvpn-watchdog.sh`
-  3. Edit the script with vi or winscp to add the names of the OpenVPN tunnels you want to **exclude** for fail over, the names are the names of the interfaces, format is:
+  3. Edit the script with vi or winscp to add the names of the OpenVPN tunnels you want to **exclude** for fail over, the names are the names of the OpenVPN Instances (Luci > VPN > OpenVPN), format is:
      `no_vpntunnels="<no_vpntunnel_1> <no_vpntunnel_2>"`, see example in script
     Instead of letting the OpenVPN service restart you can reboot the whole router, by setting reboot=1.
 To make sure the router is not constantly rebooting, there is an increasing time between reboots if the VPN is not succesful, to a maximum of 20 minutes.